Set up connection to database

 clause lets us assign a name to any SELECT

-treat that query as though it exists as a relation in the database.
-For
+treat that query as though it exists as a relation in the database just for the duration of the query.

-instance, we can take the query above that calculates the first letter of each
+instance, we can take the earlier query that calculates the first letter of each

 name and call it letters